www.

 the Consulate that you need and the current visa requirements

 questions, you can telephone.
-To obtain a visa, you need to
+To apply for a visa, you need

 phone to make an